Why Native Plants are Important for Bird Gardens

 5. Create Layers: Create layers in your garden by planting tall trees, medium-sized shrubs, and groundcovers.
 This will provide different habitats for birds and increase the diversity of your garden.

-Creating a Habitat for Different Bird Species
+Creating a Habitat for Different Avian Species

 Provide Water: Birds need water for drinking and bathing.
 You can provide water in the form of a birdbath, fountain, or pond.
 Make sure to keep the water clean and change it regularly.